HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 3. Whether the PHR App itself or a trusted third party Identity Provider’s assertions are used to authenticate the Patient or Authorized Representative, the requirements for a Consumer Match apply and the PHR App matches either the Digital Identifier or a combination of demographics with input weight score of 10 or greater, consistent with this guidance, against the identities of patients and authorized representatives they manage.
 If a successful Consumer Match is found, the PHR App may provision a credential, reset an authenticator, or know which individual is being authenticated when relying on a trusted Identity Provider.

 {% include img-med.html img="patient-mediated-b2c.png" %}

+Patient-Directed B2C Using Digital Identity

+Description: This is a special case of Patient-Directed exchange in which a third-party Identity Provider is used.
+The use case involves health data access such as in TEFCA Individual Access Services, but could also be used in different cases where patient authentication is required, such as consent management or request for restrictions (part of View, download, and transmit to 3rd party).

+Actors: Patient or Authorized Representative, Third-Party Requestor (for example, Insurance Company), Healthcare Organization, Identity Provider

+1. The patient authenticates to their insurance company’s system using the credential associated with their Digital Identifier and authorizes the Identity Provider to share their identifier with the insurance company as representative of their identity.
+2. The insurance company uses the Digital Identifier in a match request to the healthcare organization.
+3. Because this strong identity assurance credential has been used to authenticate the individual to both systems, the individual authorizes sharing of PII from the Identity Provider to the healthcare organization for identity resolution, and authorization to share health data with the insurance company is obtained, the health system can confidently share the correct patient data with the requesting party.
+4. If needed, the health system can contact the account holder out of band for additional information or can request real-time identity verification if the Digital Identity is not yet known to them.

 &emsp;&emsp;